juytter/commoncolors.css/README.md

 ```

-Add the prefix `bg-` to apply a background color
+Add the prefix `bg-` to apply background colors

 ```html
 /* white text on red background */